adorsys/XS2A-Sandbox/docs/running-modelbank.md

-## Running the XS2ASandbox
+## Running the ModelBank

-For build and run XS2ASandbox requires GNU Make to be installed on your local machine.
+For build and run ModelBank requires GNU Make to be installed on your local machine.
 Please, make sure it is installed.

 1.Download the project and go to the project directory: